-One can’t help but wonder who called who and who is mamma and daddy sent.
+One can’t help but wonder who called who and who mamma and daddy sent.
 The Body of Christ is not the place to be seeking stardom.
-We already have a bright and morning star that deserves all of our worship and service.
+We already have a bright morning star that deserves our worship and service.

-My point is that if we can keep ourselves content to merely serve the Lord, He will take care of any promotion or elevation that He desires for us.
+My point is that if we can keep ourselves content to merely serve the Lord, He will take care of any promotion or elevation He desires.
 Without seeking after titles or getting caught up in the latest fad, just serve Him.

-Step back in time to this biblical description of a “servant of the Lord.”
+Step back to this biblical description of a “servant of the Lord.”
 This phrase comes from a passage found in 2 Timothy 2:24-26.
-I see what I believe could be described as a Spirit-inspired job description in it.
+I see what could be described as a Spirit-inspired job description.

 This description was written by the older Paul to the younger Timothy.
-By this point in the timeline, Timothy had been serving in ministry leadership for some time and was no longer a novice.
-He had been entrusted with some very weighty responsibilities.
-However, the Holy Spirit wanted him to have this simple description.
-He also meant this for every other believer he would disciple.
+By this point, Timothy had been serving in leadership for some time and was no longer a novice.
+He’d been entrusted with some very weighty responsibilities.
+However, the Holy Spirit wanted him to have this simple encouragement.
+He also meant this for every other believer that Timothy would disciple.

 5 Traits of a Grace-filled Servant